florian-h05/openhab-conf/automation/lib/javascript/community/README.md

 Currently, it provides a dimmer for sound/speaker volume.
 There are no dependencies.

-### How it works

-This creates an instance of the Item Control Utility:
+### Create an instance of the Item Control Utility
 ```javascript
 this.OPENHAB_CONF = (this.OPENHAB_CONF === undefined) ? java.lang.System.getenv("OPENHAB_CONF") : this.OPENHAB_CONF
 load(OPENHAB_CONF+'/automation/lib/javascript/community/itemControl.js')